-- 157 Figure 2 illustrates the necessity for eddy segmentation based on the merging process of two eddies.
-Different 158 mononuclear algorithms are used in the upper and lower rows.
-In the top panels of Figure 2, eddies are identified by 159 non-segmentation algorithm.
+Figure 2 illustrates the necessity for eddy segmentation based on the merging process of two eddies.
+Different mononuclear algorithms are used in the upper and lower rows.
+In the top panels of Fig. 2, eddies are identified by the nonsegmentation algorithm.
 Such mononuclear eddies may be very small.
-The time evolutions from t=1 to t=3 160 show a decay scenario of two closed eddies C1 and C2.
-Both their amplitudes and areas become smaller and smaller 161 with time.
+The time evolutions from t = 1 to t = 3 show a decay scenario of two closed eddies C1 and C2.
+Both their amplitudes and areas become smaller and smaller with time.
 Then, a large eddy C3 suddenly appears in the same region without any premonition.
-It is hard to see 162 what happened during the time from t=1 to t=3 from the parameters (amplitude and area) of mononuclear eddies 163 identified by reducing the number of contours of the SLA until there is only one extreme in the contour (Chaigneau 164 et al., 2011) instead of the segmentation algorithm [Li and Sun, 2015].
-In contrast, the bottom panels of Figure 2 - show a merging scenario of two closed eddies C1 and C2 using the segmentation algorithm [Li and Sun, 2015].

-- During the time from t=1 to t=2, both their amplitudes and areas are only marginally changed, while their distance is continually reduced.
+It is hard to see what happened during the time from t = 1 to t = 3 from the parameters (amplitude and area) of mononuclear eddies identified by reducing the number of contours of the SLA until there is only one extreme in the contour (Chaigneau et al., 2011) instead of the segmentation algorithm (Li and Sun, 2015).
+In contrast, the bottom panels of Fig. 2 show a merging scenario of two closed eddies C1 and C2 using the segmentation algorithm (Li and Sun, 2015).
+During the time from t = 1 to t = 2, both their amplitudes and areas are only marginally changed, while their distance is continually reduced.
 Then, a large eddy C3 naturally emerges in the same region, while C1 and C2 disappear.
-It is recognized from the eddy data that C3 is the merging result of C1 and C2. - Figure 3 illustrates this eddy segmentation strategy.
+It is recognized from the eddy data that C3 is the merging result of C1 and C2.

+Figure 3 illustrates this eddy segmentation strategy.
 Figure 3a shows two individual but nearby eddies.
-The pixels between the two dashed lines are naturally divided by the watershed (For basins, the "watershed" is a ridge between them, while it is a valley for plateaus).
-As shown in Fig. 3b, the cross section of the eddy clearly shows that two closely located pixels P1 and P2 on the left and right sides of watershed would slide along the path of steepest descent in the map of SLA data to different eddy centres.
-The shape of SLA can provide sufficient information to segment - the multinuclear eddy into mononuclear ones. - Herein, we use the Mononuclear Eddy Identification (MEI) of the Universal Splitting Technology for Circulations - 176 (USTC) with watershed segmentation [Li and Sun, 2015] and include in our code the calculation of eddy parameters, - including amplitude, radius, area, and boundary (Fig. 3), which might be potentially used in other studies [Sun et al., - 178 2014]. - 179 The output eddy parameters from MEI is then used as input for our novel tracking algorithm GEM.
-The GEM - mainly represents the logical relationship of eddies, which is less dependent on physical parameters which may - change greatly because of dynamic evolution (e.g., splitting, merging).
-To this end, the GEM takes the previously - identified eddies by MEI (with area/boundary, see section 2.2) as its input data.
+The pixels between the two dashed lines are naturally divided by the watershed (For basins, the "watershed" is a ridge between them, while it is a valley for plateaus.)
+As shown in Fig. 3b, the cross section of the eddy clearly shows that two closely located pixels P1 and P2 on the left and right sides of watershed would slide along the path of steepest descent in the map of SLA data to different eddy centers.
+The shape of SLA can provide sufficient information to segment the multinuclear eddy into mononuclear ones.

+Herein, we use the mononuclear eddy identification (MEI) of the Universal Splitting Technology for Circulations (USTC) with watershed segmentation (Li and Sun, 2015) and include in our code the calculation of eddy parameters, including amplitude, radius, area, and boundary (Fig. 3), which might be potentially used in other studies (Sun et al., 2014).

+The output eddy parameters from MEI are then used as input for our novel tracking algorithm GEM.
+The GEM mainly represents the logical relationship of eddies, which is less dependent on physical parameters which may change greatly because of dynamic evolution (e.g., splitting, merging).
+To this end, the GEM takes the previously identified eddies by MEI (with area/boundary; see Sect.
+2.2) as its input data.